zulip/zulip/docs/subsystems/performance.md

-not precise -- waiting for a network request is counted the same as active CPU time, but it's extremely useful for providing intuition for what code paths are most important to optimize, especially since network wait is in practice largely waiting for postgres or memcached to do work.
+not precise -- waiting for a network request is counted the same as active CPU time, but it's extremely useful for providing intuition for what code paths are most important to optimize, especially since network wait is in practice largely waiting for PostgreSQL or memcached to do work.

 As one can see, there are two categories of endpoints that are important for scalability: those with extremely high request volumes, and those with moderately high request volumes that are also expensive.
-It doesn't matter how expensive `POST /users/me/subscriptions` is for scalability, because the volume is negligible.
+It doesn't matter how expensive, for example, `POST /users/me/subscriptions` is for scalability, because the volume is negligible.